-Now, Testsigma supports inspection as well as execution of your mobile test cases without any kind of setups at your end.
+Now, Testsigma supports the inspection and execution of your mobile test cases without any setups at your end.
 See how it is done in the webinar recording here.

 7. Wide Mobile Application Testing Tools Spectrum

-Choose the tool wisely and have a smart decision in its usage.
+Choose the tool wisely and have an intelligent decision in its usage.
 There are a lot of tools that offer a trial version to test their services.
 You can try such tools and know the possible strengths of a tool before purchasing the full version.
 This will also make you familiar with a variety of tools and will help you choose the best tool according to the project in the future.

 8. Battery Capacity Variation

 Like screen sizes, battery capacity has also been a selling pitch for mobile manufacturers.
 With every newer iteration of a mobile device, battery capacity is generally pumped up.
 A lot of the contribution to this is that mobile applications have become heavier in the last five years.

 A heavier application consumes more energy which drains the battery.
 Also, there have been energy-heavy advancements in recent years, such as live wallpapers, brighter device screens, extended mobile app capabilities, etc. But still, we see consumers complaining about their drained batteries in the middle of the day.

 This poses a newer challenge for the mobile app testing field.
 Mobile app testing covers not only the application’s functional aspects but also its overall effect on the mobile device.
 An energy consumption-heavy device is bound to be neglected no matter how better it performs functionally.